 - The North Pole has a wider variety of animal life than the South Pole.

 - The scope of the book is limited to the history of Western civilization.

 - Cameroon’s East Region borders the Central African Republic.

-Whether a geographical area counts as a distinct region can vary between countries.
+Whether a geographical area is named as a distinct region can vary between countries.